Rev Walter Mwambazi's Blog

 One of the seemingly unjust realities that currently dog our continent is the fact that its citizens are very poor.
 And when I use the term “very”, I am not exaggerating.
 It is very true.

-In a recent study (carried out by Global Finance Magazine - with data sourced from the IMF), we have the 23 poorest nations in the world.
+In a recent study (carried out by Global Finance Magazine - with data sourced from the IMF), we have the 20 poorest nations in the world.
+The two graphs tables below show this.

-Out of the 23 poorest countries in the world, 19 are located in Africa.
+Out of the 20 poorest countries in the world, 19 are located in Africa (95%)

 To correctly determine which countries, there are two standard methods of measuring the wealth of countries and how rich or poor its inhabitants are.
 The measure most often used is Gross Domestic Product (GDP), which represents the size of a country’s economy.
 A refinement of this is per-capita GDP, which is a measure of the average welfare and affluence, or poverty, of residents of a country.
 However, GDP and per-capita GDP are less useful when comparing economies across national boundaries – which one must do to determine the poorest countries in the world – because GDP is expressed in a country’s local currency.